 - Opportunities for common planning time for core teachers occur when students are in exploratory courses.
 Conversely, exploratory teams meet during a period when all students are in core classes.

-STEP 11: Assemble grid of teachers’ assignments
+STEP 11: Construct grid of teachers’ assignments

 - Evolves from blueprint; prerequisite for encoding into software package.